telerik/teststudio-docs/docs/features/testing-types/performance-testing/gather-perfomance-data.md

 ---
-title: Gather Perfomance Data
+title: Gather Performance Data
-page_title: Gather Perfomance Data
+page_title: Gather Performance Data
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: "Gather Performance Data from performance test run in Test Studio."
 previous_url: /user-guide/performance/gather-performance-data.aspx, /user-guide/performance/gather-performance-data
 position: 2
 ---
-# Gather Perfomance Data
+# Gather Performance Data

 > The target machine to be monitored must have either <a href="/general-information/test-studio-run-time" target="_blank">**Run Time edition**</a> or Test Studio installed on it.
 The <a href="/features/scheduling-test-runs/create-execution-server" target="_blank">execution server</a> needs to be running before Test Studio can connect to it for performance monitoring.